Leathong/openscad-LSP/README.md

 -   document symbols
 -   formatter, utilizing clang-format, you need install it youself, it is not built-in.
 -   hover and suggestion documentation, read from comments before the function/module.</br>
-    If you want to write documentation for the [builtin](src/builtins.scad) function/module, feel free to submit pr.

 Build
 ------------